microsoft/winget-cli/doc/WinGetConfigure.md

 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "N"):
 ```

-In this case, you can respond with "Y" if you trust the PowerShell gallery to install this module.
+In this case, you can respond with "Y" if you trust the [PowerShell Gallery](https://www.powershellgallery.com/) to install this module.

 To verify the command succeeded you can run `Get-Module -listavailable PSDesiredStateConfiguration` and you should see the following output.